afnanenayet/personal_blog_old/_posts/2017-07-12-supercharge-nvim.md

 ### Installing plugins

-Installing plugins with dein is extremely easy, you simply added a line in your `init.vim` file.
+Installing plugins with dein is extremely easy, you simply add a line in your `init.vim` file.
 After the `dein.begin` line, add another line with the format